khaors/geocompr/main.md

 ```

 However, we can also align the extent of two rasters with `extend()`.
-Instead of telling the function how many rows or columns should be added (as done before), we let it figure it out by itself using another raster object.
+Instead of telling the function how many rows or columns should be added (as done before), we allow it to figure it out by using another raster object.
 Here, we extend the `elev` object to the extent of `elev_2`.
-The newly added rows and column receive the default value of the `value` parameter, i.e., `NA`.
+The newly added rows and column receive the default value of the `value` parameter, i.e. `NA`.

 ```r